 One specific catechin compound found in matcha is known as EGCG (epigallocatechin-3-gallate).
 Test-tube and animal studies on this antioxidant have shown positive results in combating cancer, including decreasing tumor size and killing prostate cancer cells.
 Another large study of 69,710 Chinese women found that drinkers of green tea (from which matcha is concentrated) were at a 57% lower risk of colon and rectal cancers.

 One of the most popular health benefits of matcha is its brain-boosting capabilities.
 Matcha has been described as promoting an “alert calm.”
 It has a higher concentration of caffeine than green tea, with the added benefit of a compound called L-theanine (a relaxing amino acid).
 Matcha has also been shown to support cognition and leaning, including attention, reaction time, and speed and accuracy of performance when multitasking - all while reducing mental fatigue.

 In other words, matcha has all the brain supporting powder you want in the morning, without the nerves and jitters.
 It’s a great alternative to coffee, hence all the cozy matcha lattes now available.

 Learn more about matcha's many benefits in our Ingredient Intel.

 (Photo by Live Local)

 How to enjoy

 You can reap the full benefits of matcha as a tea by simply whisking it in water.
 A battery-powered handheld whisk will do the trick, yet there’s something more alluring — and surprisingly more effective! — about a traditional matcha whisk (aka chasen).
 Or get creative and play around with it!
-Try blending matcha into elixirs, lattes and smoothies, making creamy popsicles or ice cream, or adding it to baked goods!
+Try blending matcha into elixirs, lattes and smoothies, making creamy popsicles or ice cream, or adding it to chia pudding, snacks, granola and other baked goods!